Investment risks – the basics What is investment risk?

 One step up the risk ladder is government bonds, or gilts, followed by investment grade corporate bonds, where you effectively lend money to large companies in exchange for a fixed-rate of interest.

 Find out more: Corporate bonds and gilts explained – get to grips with the different types of fixed interest investments

 Investing in commercial property, such as offices, supermarkets and warehouses, can grow your money through rental income and growth in the value of the property you own.

-Action point: Commercial property investment - find out more about the different types of property investment
+Find out more: Commercial property investment – the different types of property investment

-Stocks and shares, commonly known as equities, are seen as the most risky asset class, as stock markets can be highly unpredictable.
-Investing in UK equities is considered as lower risk than US equities, while emerging markets (such as India, China or Brazil) equities are viewed as the highest risk as the companies you are investing in are less well known.
+Shares, commonly known as equities, are seen as the most risky asset class, as stock markets can be highly unpredictable.
+But some markets are considered riskier than others.
+Investing in developed markets such as the UK and US is considered relatively safe, although these markets contain their share of higher risk options too, while emerging markets (such as India, China and Brazil) equities are likely to be more volatile.

 Investment risk - simple rules to follow